uikit/uikit-site/docs/pages/parallax.md

 | `sepia`            | Animate the sepia filter.          | `%`               | `0`           |
 | `stroke`           | Animate strokes within SVG images. |                   | `0`           |

 The value can define any allowed unit type, e.g. `x: 20vw`.
 For some options, the unit of a value can be left out.
 It will be mapped to the default unit.
-For example, `x: 200` is the same like `x: 200px`.
+For example, `x: 200` is the same as `x: 200px`.

 ***

 ## Start and end values

-Options are always animated from their default start value to the target value you set in the option.
+Options are always animated from their default start value to the target value set in the option.
 However, you can also define a start value yourself.
 This is done by passing two values separated by comma.

 ```html
 <div uk-parallax="opacity: 0,1">...</div>